robinskil/oxcdf/README.md

 # oxcdf

-Iron netCDF.
 A pure-Rust reader for netCDF-4 and netCDF classic files.

 The reader parses the HDF5 container.
 It never calls netcdf-c.
 That C library is not thread safe.
 Its Rust bindings put one process-global mutex around every